camunda/camunda-docs-manual/site/src/documents/guides/migration-guide/chapters/34-migrate-from-camunda-bpm-72/10-cockpit-plugin.html.md

 ### Using Jackson 2 instead of Jackson 1

-Beginning with 7.3, the REST API as well as Cockpit, Tasklist, and Admin use Jackson 2 instead of Jackson 1 for object mapping to and from JSON.
+Beginning with 7.3, the REST API, as well as Cockpit, Tasklist and Admin use Jackson 2 instead of Jackson 1 for object mapping to and from JSON.
 Plugins explicitly using Jackson need to be migrated.
 In general, this consists of replacing the Jackson 1 packages `org.codehaus.jackson` with Jackson 2 packages `com.fasterxml.jackson`.
 Depending on the Jackson features used, further Jackson-specific migration may be required.

 #### Jackson 2 JAX-RS polymorphic response

 The Jackson 2 JAX-RS provider changes serialization of polymorphic types.
-Assume, your plugin's REST resource has a JAX-RS GET method with return type `List<A>`. `A` is an interface class with two implementing classes, `B` and `C`.
+Let's assume that your plugin's REST resource has a JAX-RS GET method with return type `List<A>`. `A` is an interface class with two implementing classes, `B` and `C`.
 With Jackson 2, the response JSON only contains properties defined in `A`.
 If your REST resource should dynamically include the properties of objects dependent on their actual class, consider adding the annotations `com.fasterxml.jackson.annotation.JsonSubTypes` and `com.fasterxml.jackson.annotation.JsonTypeInfo` to the superclass.
 See the [Jackson Javadocs][jackson-jsontypeinfo] for details.

 [ng-define]: http://nikku.github.io/requirejs-angular-define
 [requirejs]: http://requirejs.org